 During your visit, you will find museum staff throughout the building identified clearly with GUIDE printed on their shirts.
 Guides are happy to answer any questions you may have—whether it’s about the art on view, where the nearest restroom is, or where to find a place to sit.

-You are welcome to take personal photography in most of the museum’s galleries.
+Personal photography is welcome in most of the museum’s public spaces and galleries.
 Exceptions to this are noted with the no-photography icon either near the artwork label or prior to entering the gallery.
-Please, no flash or tripods.
-For commercial or nonpersonal photography requests, contact our Communications Department at communications@aspenartmuseum. org or 970.925.8050.

 Sketching with pencil is permitted in the galleries, unless otherwise noted.
 Sketchpads should be no larger than 8 1⁄2 x 11 inches (21.6 x 27.9 cm); ink, paint, markers, or easels are not permitted.

 While cell phones are permitted in the museum, out of respect for other visitors, we ask that you please take calls or have conversations outside of the galleries.

 Complimentary wireless access is available at SO café on Level 3.

 Smoking of any kind, including the use of e-cigarettes, is not permitted anywhere in the museum.

 Firearms, other dangerous or deadly weapons, or explosives carried either openly or concealed are not permitted on the premises.
 This applies to all visitors, including those with firearm permits, but not to active law enforcement personnel authorized to carry firearms.

 For details on accessibility within the museum, click here.

 General operating support is provided by Colorado Creative Industries.
 CCI and its activities are made possible through an annual appropriation from the Colorado General Assembly and federal funds from the National Endowment for the Arts.